 Joint honours degrees

 A joint honours degree offers a grounding in each of your chosen subject disciplines.
-Your core and elective modules will normally be split evenly between the two subjects, and there is also the opportunity to study a module from outside of the school in each of your three years.
+Your core and optional modules will normally be split evenly between the two subjects, and there is also the opportunity to study modules from outside of the school.